aimanaijaz/P6/FeedReader/README.md

  - Ensures that the menu is hidden by default.
  - Ensures that if the menu icon is clicked once the menu appears.
  - Ensures that if the menu icon is clicked again the menu disappears.

+3) Intial entries
+ - Ensures that there is atleast a single .entry within the .feed container.

+4) New feed Selection
+ - Ensures that the content actually changes when a new feed is loaded.